ybur-yug/git_kv_store_tutorial/README.md

 Okay, so it appears that this opens up with the command that the system would use to govern this behaviour.
 Knowing a bit about git, one can reasonably infer that this is going to work in hijinks with the `.gitignore` file that one can use to ignore certain files.
-We will go into more with this later.

 `.git/refs/config`
 ```